bkinder2385/upgraded-engine/proposal.md

 Name each interface or class and briefly describe its function or purpose.
+ToolHashTable - This is the class that implements the ToolHashTable ADT.
+ToolHashTable ADT - This is the interface, which would include a get, insert, and remove method.
+Menu User Interface - The main method that displays the text menu for the users, as well as prompts for input, such as the type of tool to be checked out or in.

 ## Edit and Submit this file and any figures referenced by this document.